neerps/yabbr-cpp/README.md

 ### Separation of interface and implementation
 Probably, again wasn't quite necessary for the application.
 But I decided to stick to the approach.

+### No output parameters
+Due to my experience with HDL, it's often easier for me to grasp pure functions with distinct inputs and outputs.

+### Attempt to use some multithreding, but in lazy way
+Used an idea from [here](https://youtu.be/46ddlUImiQA).
+Highly likely, I didn't gain much, as I write results to the file and suffer from disk access penalty anyway.

 ### More modern C++
 I tried to use current best practices, at least, those that I saw on [_learncpp_](https://www.learncpp.com/) and got used to.
 Unified initialisation where possible (and not forgotten), constexpr and inline constants in headers, etc.